 Dr. D. Nathan Phinney Vice President for Academic Affairs

 Dr. D. Nathan Phinney leads Northwestern's academic program, working with faculty to raise the profile of the student learning experience and allocate the resources necessary to support academic excellence.
-He also oversees the library, graduate and adult studies, computing services, audiovisual services, academic support and the registrar′s office.
+He also oversees the library, graduate and professional studies, computing services, audiovisual services, academic support and the registrar′s office.

 Prior to joining Northwestern′s administration, Phinney was the provost at Malone University in Canton, Ohio, for four years.
 In that position, he was responsible for the faculty as well as the operation of Malone's library, registrar's office, distance learning and Center for Student Success.
 He was instrumental in the development of Malone's undergraduate research program and oversaw the implementation of new academic programs.